Record & Playback with Playwright Codegen

 • Handles Complex UI Interactions: Codegen captures advanced events like file uploads, drag-and-drop, and keyboard shortcuts.

-How to Use Codegen in Playwright?
+When to Use Record & Play in Playwright?

 Playwright Codegen lets you record your actions and create test scripts quickly.
 Follow these steps to begin.